hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 5. Press `save payload functions`

-> Now you should be able to see the decoded data of your sensor in the tab `Data`.<br>
+- Now you should be able to see the decoded data of your sensor in the tab `Data`.<br>
-> Trigger a new telegram by pressing the reset-button on the Wisely for a short time (<2 seconds).<br><br>
+- Trigger a new telegram by pressing the reset-button on the Wisely for a short time (<2 seconds).<br><br>
-> The Wisely sends a telegram once an hour with four 15 minutes measurements.<br>
+- The Wisely sends a telegram once an hour with four 15 minutes measurements.<br>
-> To keep the amount of data small the payload decoder takes these four measurements and saves the mean value with the timestamp of the last measurement.
+- To keep the amount of data small the payload decoder takes these four measurements and saves the mean value with the timestamp of the last measurement.

-### Add Storage
-> Normally incoming data in the network only gets forwarded to the end user applications and does not get saved.<br>
-> "The Things Network" offers a seven day storage which is accessible through an API.
-To activate it, follow these steps.

-1. [Log in](https://console.thethingsnetwork.org/applications) and open the `application`
-2. Select the tab `Integrations > (+) add integration`
-3. Select `Data Storage` and press `Add integration`

-> Now we're done with the configuration :-)
-> Info: now we have connected the sensor to our ttn account Therefore the QR code on the device does not work anymore and can be removed.

 ### Optional Settings
 #### Change sending interval
-> Per default the sensor measures each minute the values and sends a packet each hour.
+- Per default the sensor measures each minute the values and sends a packet each hour.
-> To change this, you have to send the device configuration telegrams.
+- To change this, you have to send the device configuration telegrams.
-> You have to send the so called downlink messages to port 10
+- You have to send the so called downlink messages to port 10
-> The device transmits its data after "CyclicTransmissionCounter" × "SensorSampleTime" starting from the last transmission.
+- The device transmits its data after "CyclicTransmissionCounter" × "SensorSampleTime" starting from the last transmission.
-> The example below sends data every 20 minutes with the settings
+- The example below sends data every 20 minutes with the settings
   - CyclicTransmissionCounter = 20
   - SensorSampleTime = 1